Reinforcement Learning for Freeway Lane-Change Regulation via Connected Vehicles: Lane Change Regulation Model

-where $\rho$ represents the vehicle density, $f$ denotes the traffic flow rate, $t$ is time, and $x$ is the spatial position \cite{treiber2013traffic}.
-The flow $f$ is modeled as a function of density: $ f = Q(\rho) $ using a fundamental diagram.
-While this model captures traffic shockwaves, it cannot represent speed oscillations such as stop-and-go waves due to its adoption of equilibrium vehicle speed and density relation.
-Second-order models, such as the Aw-Rascle-Zhang (ARZ) model \cite{aw2000resurrection, zhang2002non}, introduce an additional equation for vehicle velocity.
-These models are better suited for capturing traffic waves, acceleration, and deceleration effects in traffic flow.
+While the first-order LWR model \cite{lighthill1955kinematic, richards1956shock} fails to capture stop-and-go waves due to its assumption of an equilibrium relationship between vehicle speed and density, second-order traffic models, such as the Aw-Rascle-Zhang (ARZ) model \cite{aw2000resurrection, zhang2002non}, introduce an additional velocity equation to account for traffic waves, acceleration, and deceleration effects.
+To model lane-change behavior in multi-lane settings, extended models treat each lane separately and couple them through lane-change dynamics.

-To extend single-lane macroscopic models to multi-lane traffic flow, the lateral traffic flow between lanes, as a result of accumulated lane-change trajectories of individual vehicles, need to be modeled explicitly.

-We consider a highway of length $L$ with $m \in \mathbb{N}$ lanes, and a traffic flow over a time period $T$.
-A source-sink term representing mass exchange with neighboring lanes appears on the right-hand side of the conservation law in Eq. (\ref{eq:prel01}) for each lane $\alpha$: